How Generative Models Leave Invisible Fingerprints: Explained | AI or Not

 How Generative Models Create Fingerprints

-Generative models create fingerprints through their unique training processes, architectural designs, and generation algorithms.
+Generative models create fingerprints (Great Explaination Of How Fingerprints Work) through their unique training processes, architectural designs, and generation algorithms.
 Each model develops its own characteristic patterns that become embedded in the content it produces.

 Training Process Influence